Skip to main content

 Best Practices

-• Use key-based authentication — avoid embedding passwords in test code; use SSH key files stored securely outside the repository.
+• Use key-based authentication — avoid embedding passwords in test code; use SSH key files stored securely outside the repository until the auth/options APIs you need are available (#3130).

-• Store key paths in properties — reference the key folder via a SHAFT property or environment variable rather than hardcoding it:
+• Store key paths in properties or env vars — reference credentials from environment variables in CI rather than hardcoding them:

 src/main/resources/properties/custom.properties